someone13574/risc-v-cpu/docs/memory_map.md

 The memory of this CPU consists of 8 EABs (embedded array blocks) each of which are in the 512x4 configuration, resulting in 512 words which are 32 bit each, or 2 KiB of memory.
 This memory is mapped to addresses `0x0` to `0x7ff`.

 Beyond the address `0x7ff` is Memory Mapped IO (`mmio`).
-From `0x800` to `0xbff` is assigned to outputs, which can be read from and written to.
-From `0xc00` to `0xfff` is assigned to inputs, which can only be read from.
+From `0x800` to `0xbff` is assigned to mmio.
 All MMIO is word-aligned and can only be read or written as a full 32 bits.
+Some MMIO is marked as read-only and will ignore write operations.

 <table>
 <thead>